seorgiy/magic-ball/README.md

 Hello!

-This is a console version of popular game [Magic Ball](https://en.wikipedia.org/wiki/Magic_8-Ball).
+This is the console version of the popular game [Magic Ball](https://en.wikipedia.org/wiki/Magic_8-Ball).
 Made in Ruby 🔥

 ## How to use